-The MAT will continue to work with Robinswood Mutli-Academy Trust, the Regional Schools and the local South 3 Cluster of Schools to improve the educational opportunities for students in the wider community.
+The MAT will continue to work with Robinswood Mutli Academy Trust, the Regional Schools and the local South 3 Cluster of Schools to improve the educational opportunities for students in the wider community.

-Full details of our plans for the future are given in our Academy Improvement Plans, a summary of which is available on our website or from the Clerk to the Trustees.
+Full details of our plans for the future are given in our Strategic plan and Academy Improvement Plans, a summary of which is available on our website or from the Clerk to the Trustees.

-We plan to maintain current class sizes, with a maximum of 30 pupils in each class at Waycroft and Wicklea, Woodlands has one class which has 31 pupils due to a successful appeal for a place with the local authority.
+We plan to maintain current class sizes, with a maximum of 30 pupils in each class at Waycroft, Wicklea and Woodlands.

-Curriculum planning and monitoring of teaching and learning will be closely observed and active measures taken to continue to improve outcomes at Wicklea and Woodlands Academies.
+Curriculum planning and monitoring of teaching and learning will be closely observed and active measures taken to continue to improve outcomes at all 3 Academies.